mwpeacey/tRF_target_prediction/README.md

 Scripts for transcriptome assembly are adapted from Modzelewski et al 2021 (https://epigenome.wustl.edu/TE_Transcript_Assembly/tool.html).
 Scripts for SMART-seq+5' read processing are adapted from Oomen et al. 2025 (https://github.com/meoomen/Smartseq5).

-Except for one-off tasks such as index generation, individual scripts should be executed with the corresponding wrapper under "wrappers".
+Except for one-off tasks such as index generation and tRF sequence extraction, individual scripts should be executed with the corresponding wrapper under "wrappers".
 Editing may be necessary for compatibility with your HPC.

 ## Transcriptome assembly